 Once you've made your selection, there are some things to be cautious of.
 "The most common issue with many lightening agents is that they can irritate the skin, leading to redness, flaking, dryness, or even itchy or burning sensations," Dr. Shah says.
 Women with darker skin tones need to take extra care.
 "Whether citric, lactic, or glycolic, using acids on dark skin tones should be done with caution, as excess peeling of the skin can conversely lead to hyperpigmentation, or can cause burns that may lead to lightening or darkening of the skin," Dr. Weiser says.

 Both doctors agree that before starting any lightening regimen, it's important to discuss with your dermatologist what course is right for you.
 Dr. Shah also stresses the importance of using sun protection in conjunction with your dark-spot treatment, as the active ingredients can make your skin more vulnerable to burns.

-With all this in mind, we've rounded up a handful of dark-spot correctors and broken them down by the number of brightening ingredients they contain — some utilize just one, the others comprise a few.
+With all this in mind, we've rounded up a handful of dark-spot correctors, ahead, to help safely free your skin of dark marks.
 Click through to find the product that's right for you, consult with your derm, and you'll be kissing those dark spots goodbye in no time.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.